 WebApp limitations against native iOS apps

-- Apple imposes the caching limit to paltry 50 MBs, which makes heavy formatted and high definition audios and videos reload— that’s terribly frustrating.
+- Apple imposes the caching limit to a paltry 50 MBs, which makes heavy formatted and high definition audios and videos reload— that’s terribly frustrating.

-- Apple frees up the phone storage by removing PWAs if you aren’t using them for undefined time— maybe 14 days as per our observation.
+- Apple frees up the phone storage by removing PWAs if you aren’t using them for an undefined time— maybe 14 days as per our observation.
 Though the web app icon will remain on the screen, clicking on it will result in re-downloading.